cncf/wg-serverless/workflow/spec/extending.md

 Let's say we are developing an extension which adds additional information to a serverless workflow that can be passed and processed by a simulation tool.

-Our example extension can add one more more simulation "scenarios".
+Our example extension can add "scenarios".
 Each scenario can add "time" parameters for each of the workflow states and define a min and max value within which the workflow state should be executed in.
-It should also add a "probability" parameter which defines the probabily that a state is triggered during the execution of the workflow.
+It should also add a "probability" parameter which defines the probability that a state is triggered during the execution of the workflow.

 So let's define a simple example workflow model and then add our custom extension into it: